The MFA in Literary Translation consists of 48 semester hours of coursework, and features a balance between

 As early as possible, MFA candidates take on Advisory Committees of two members at first, adding a third member by the time they submit their thesis proposal.
 At least one committee member represents translation and another the candidate's foreign language and literature area.

 The MFA Thesis is a translation into English of a collection of poems, literary essays, or short stories, a short novel, or a play, with an introduction that sets the work in context.
 The introduction can take the form of either a Preface (10-12 pages) or a more extensive Critical Introduction (25 pages), which addresses the structure and style of the source text, and presents rationale for the translation strategies and techniques adopted.
 The Critical Introduction is strongly recommended for students interested in pursuing doctoral studies in comparative literature, language and literary studies, or creative writing.
 An oral defense of the thesis examines in detail both the candidate's translation and the introductory essay.
+Please click here for guidelines and important deadlines.

 We live and work in an increasingly interconnected world where virtually every form of exchange--from goods and information to values and ways of seeing--has come to depend on translation.
 MFA students are therefore encouraged to seek service and outreach opportunities, and overseas research and practical experience.